alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

     return (1 / N) * np.sum((x - mean_x) * (y - mean_y))
 ```

-However, we are not going to use it but rather use directly numpy's matrices for faster computation.
+However, we are not going to use it, but rather use directly numpy's matrices for faster computation.

 ```python
 def cov_matrix(_y, _x):